SamanthaPetri/Alzheimers-Oasis3-Thesis/Models/README.md

 Region weights are extracted as the mean attention each key token received, averaged over all queries, then averaged by region.
 Each query's weights sum to 1 across the 3,072 keys, so the average over all keys is fixed at 1/3072;
-region values are interpreted relative to that figure.
+region values are interpreted relative to that.

-Memory note: this computes a 3,072 × 3,072 attention matrix per head, so `BATCH_SIZE = 1` may be required.

 ### `final_mamba_v7_wholebrain.ipynb`

-Substitutes native-resolution 256³ volumes (32,768 tokens) for the six 64³ ROI crops (3,072 tokens), with everything downstream unchanged.
+Substitutes native-resolution 256³ volumes (32,768 tokens) for the six 64³ ROI crops (3,072 tokens), with everything else unchanged.
 This measures the cost and accuracy of whole-brain input against region-based input.

-The proposed model has no whole-brain equivalent: per-region fusion requires anatomical regions, which a whole-brain volume does not define.

 Single seed.
 At roughly 300–570 minutes per run the three-seed protocol was not feasible, and the figures should be read as indicative.